dlindsey7/sleepy/content/portfolio/_index.md

 ---
-title: PORTFOLIO
+title: Portfolio
 description: 'Portfolio Section'
 ---

-Personal projects I am currently working on
+Click on the images to view personal projects I am currently working on.